DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2019-10-01-allocations-cycle-summary.md

   content: RequestForAllocations
 }) }}

-If providers had permission to recruit they were then sent this email.

 ## Email to providers 2 (Permission To Recruit)

+If providers had permission to recruit they were then sent this email:

 {% set PermissionToRecruit %}
 Dear colleague,